Code-Institute-Submissions/joshcallawaydev-kuppa_AugResub/README/TESTING.md

 Python

-All python has been fomratted with Black, Autopep8 and Pylance to ensure PEP8 standard where possible.
+All python has been formatted with Black, Autopep8 and Pylance to ensure PEP8 standard where possible.

 ### Navigation